madhuu11/Email-Automation/README.md

 - **Check today's birthdays**
   View users who have birthdays today and send them greetings.

+- **Add Templates**
+  Navigate to "Add New Template" and fill in the template name, subject, and message.

+- **View all templates**
+  See all templates with mail information.

 - **Scheduler configuration**
   The application is configured to check for birthdays every minute by default.
 You can adjust the scheduling by modifying the cron expression in JobSchedular.java.